ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Weight⭐⭐⭐10.9 oz — heavy but purposeful

-Speed work⭐⭐Not designed for tempo — this is a protection shoe — I’ll be honest, it’s not for everyone
+Speed work⭐⭐Not designed for tempo — this is a daily protection shoe

 Value⭐⭐⭐⭐⭐At 500+ miles, best cost-per-mile in stability

-Every spec below has been personally verified through 287 miles of testing.
+Every single specification below has been personally verified through my 287-mile road test.

 SpecASICS Gel-Kayano 32